eddify/jupyterlab-tensorflow/README.md

 JupyterLab is the next-generation user interface for Project Jupyter.
 It offers all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user inteface that can be extended through third party extensions.
 Eventually, JupyterLab will replace the classic Jupyter Notebook after JupyterLab reaches 1.0.
 ```

-This dockerfile builds a jupyter lab instance long with the usual goodies:
+This dockerfile builds a jupyter lab instance with tensorflow 1.5 and cuda 9 drivers:
 - python 3.6
 - pillow
 - h5py